dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T846: Choices shape our experiences, not external forces.
+### T846: Life is shaped by choices and circumstances, not celestial alignments.

 |Support|
 |---|